Furyton/my-little-notes/posts/UML-04.md

 here the $i$ in $S_j^i$ means the *label* is assigned by $D_i$, hence $f_i$

-we now convert the problem of finding the $f$ into finding $S_j^i$ that has a large error averaged on all functions.
+We now convert the problem of finding the $f$ into $S_j^i$ that has a significant error averaged on all functions.
 Intuitively, since we consider **all** functions, they must have some disagreement on the samples

 for $S_j^i$, we let $P=\{x_i\in C|x_i\notin S_j^i\}$ and $p=|P|$, where $p\ge m$